 Faster loading fashion retailers see SEO wins

 To test our website speed hypothesis, we compared the search ranking of the slowest loading IR100 fashion retailer website (Oakley) to that of the fastest loading IR100 fashion retailer website (L.L.
 Bean).
-Focusing our analysis on the top 10 organic non-branded keywords, as indicative of organic traffic, we found evidence of a clear correlation between mobile website page load times and search ranking.
+Focusing our analysis on the top 10 organic non-branded keywords, as indicative of organic traffic, we found evidence of a clear correlation between mobile website page load times and SEO, or search ranking.

 In the eight months since the Speed Update, Oakley’s average search ranking fell by 22.9%, while L.L Bean’s average ranking improved by 13.52%.
-While a correlation between website speed and search ranking is evident, the extent that speed optimization influences search ranking isn’t as clear as both websites load in more than a second on mobile networks.
+While a correlation between website speed and SEO is evident, the extent that speed optimization influences search ranking isn’t as clear as both websites load in more than a second on mobile networks.

 This fashion retailer on the Moovweb XDN saw their share of pages that load in under one second on mobile skyrocket from a low 15.25% to an astonishing 72.75% after launching on the Moovweb platform.
 This resulted in a 24% lift in conversions, and nearly double the mobile/desktop conversion rate ratio, so that the conversion rate on mobile is 61% of that on desktop.
 As for search ranking, the Moovweb-powered retailer website saw substantial SEO gains, improving its ranking by 63.7% and climbing an average of 18 positions on search engine results pages since the Speed Update.

 Google’s Speed Update algorithm change is just another in a long-line of mobile-focused changes led by the search giant.
 This update impacts revenue-generating websites as it ties their overall website search ranking and Quality Score, and therefore search traffic, to the speed in which pages load on mobile networks and devices.
-As a result, website speed influences much more than conversions, it impacts everything from visibility to traffic to advertising to revenue.
+As a result, website speed influences much more than conversions, it impacts everything from SEO to traffic to advertising to revenue.